This article was most recently updated in October 2022 and was first published in October 2021.

 While Procreate for iPad gets a lot of attention, the Procreate team has engineered Procreate Pocket specifically for the iPhone.
 It's more than just Procreate without a stylus; it's a way of enjoying Procreate in a smaller package.
 This ground-up approach to designing the app for a more compact mobile experience makes it a feat all its own.

-Adobe is well known for their use of the subscription model, but they have taken a slightly different approach with Fresco.
+Adobe is well known for its use of the subscription model, but they have taken a slightly different approach with Fresco.
 Adobe has made Fresco available for free using a freemium model.
 If you choose to upgrade to experience the full power of the app, it's $9.99/month after a 30-day free trial.

 Adobe Fresco is available on adobe.com with these subscription plans: